lynxestudio/lynxestudio/README.md

 For the past twelve years, I had architected and developed software for a variety of industries, including banking industry, insurance companies and goverment ministries.

-The technologies I usually use for building products:
+This is my personal repository for the technologies I usually use for building products.
+Here you will find samples that I use for showing concepts, because in my opinion being a engineer it is about how the things works in order to modify them and solve problems.

 <table width="100%">
 <tr>
 	<td><b>Programming</b></td>